Duke Fuqua Application Essay Tips, 2023-2024

 Answer the following question in 100 words.
 What are your post-MBA career goals?
 Share with us your first-choice career plan and your alternate plan.

 This is a pretty straightforward and common MBA application question, though Fuqua throws in the little twist of asking for an “alternate plan” should things not work out exactly as you envision them at this point.
 Many candidates are focused pretty intently on a specific path, so by asking for a backup option, the admissions committee gets a chance to see what kind of thought you have given to the possibility of having to alter your original plan.
-You only have 100 words here, so you can’t get too detailed or overexplanatory, but you will want to show that your alternate goal makes just as much sense for you as your primary one, based on your skills, experience, and anticipated Fuqua experience, and that you have really given the matter adequate consideration.
+You only have 100 words here, so you can’t get too detailed or overexplanatory, but you will want to show that your alternate goal makes just as much sense for you as your primary one, based on your skills, experience, and anticipated Fuqua experience.
 If your top choice is a very targeted position that is beyond the companies that typically recruit at Fuqua, your backup plan may be a more standard option for which Fuqua graduates are frequently recruited.
+Be sure to include the industry, function, and geography (if outside the United States), as well as two or three companies you would target.

 The ‘Team Fuqua’ spirit and community is one of the things that sets the MBA experience apart, and it is a concept that extends beyond the student body to include faculty, staff, and administration.
 Please share with us “25 Random Things” about you.
 The Admissions Committee wants to get to know YOU – beyond the professional and academic achievements listed in your resume and transcript.
 Share with us important life experiences, your hobbies, achievements, fun facts, or anything that helps us understand what makes you who you are.